CheukHoYun/app_for_achievers/README.md

 - Aug.20 03:01: Successfully mapping movie cards to their positions.
 Time for some sleep.
 - Aug.20 03:04: Fixed some typos in README.md
 - Aug.20 09:55: Back to work
+- Aug.20 11:01: Fixed the filter by rating feature.